jellyfin/jellyfin-mpv-shim/README.md

 ## Getting Started

 If you are on Windows, simply [download the binary](https://github.com/iwalton3/jellyfin-mpv-shim/releases).
 If you are using Linux, you can [install via flathub](https://flathub.org/apps/details/com.github.iwalton3.jellyfin-mpv-shim) or [install via pip](https://github.com/iwalton3/jellyfin-mpv-shim/blob/master/README.md#linux-installation).
-If you are on OSX, see the [OSX Installation](https://github.com/iwalton3/jellyfin-mpv-shim/blob/master/README.md#osx-installation) section below.
+If you are on macOS, see the [macOS Installation](https://github.com/iwalton3/jellyfin-mpv-shim/blob/master/README.md#osx-installation) section below.

 ### Desktop Client